iquevedom/bamazon-CLI-app/README.md

 ![](./gif/View_products_for_sale.gif)

 2. Supervisor Menu, select 1 listed option:
-   - "View Product Sales by Department" to buy a product,
+   - "View Product Sales by Department" to get a summary of sales by department,
-   - "View Sales by Product" for get information about a the products with low inventory (less than 5 units),
+   - "View Sales by Product" to get a summary of sales by product,
-   - "Create New Department" increments the actual qty of a product,
+   - "Create New Department" inserts into the departments table a new one,
    -  "exit".

       - View Product Sales by Department displays the sales group by department id,